top of page

 It was incredibly calm and peaceful.
 I remember thinking, the next few moments will be painful.
 He will swat at me with his long claws then pounce on my back as I try to stay stomach down, guarding my vital organs and trying to keep my ears from being torn from my scalp.
 He will crunch my skull and if I am lucky he will leave Julie alone as he works me over.
 After 3 or 4 long moments it will be over.

 He stopped 7 feet from us, popped his jaw, woofed, lunged back and forth, swinging his neck low and high, then smelled the ground and turned, sprinting away as fast as he had come.
+Up on hill, down, up until he was a dark dot on the horizon.

 What I found over the subsequent seasons as a Hut Warden in New Zealand, an Outdoor Educator and Life Guard on the North Shore of Oahu and a Ranger in Denali, is that I loved sharing with people my zest for the beauty I was experiencing.
 I wanted to show people where the little nooks and crannies were and I wanted to make sure they were safe, well fed and taken care of.
 More than anything, I wanted to bring them joy.